-Ice fishing offers a whole new dimension to those who love fishing, whether beginner or avid.
-Among the favourite spots (according to those who fish in Chatham-Kent) are Mitchell's Bay and the Thames River, though we have heard of many die hard anglers braving the elements on Lake St. Clair and Lake Erie.
+Ice fishing allows those who love fishing to do so year-round.
+The favourite spots (according to those who fish in Chatham-Kent) are Mitchell's Bay, Rondeau Bay and the Thames River, though we have heard of many anglers braving the elements on Lake St. Clair and Lake Erie.

 Don't have a license but want to try it out?